piotrlaczkowski/keras-data-processor/README.md

 ## 🔑 Key Features:

-- Automated Feature Engineering: Automatically detects and applies the optimal preprocessing steps for each feature type in your dataset.
+- Automatic and scalable features statistics extraction: Automatically infer the feature tatistics from your data, saving you time and efforts.

 - Customizable Preprocessing Pipelines: Tailor your preprocessing steps with ease, choosing from a wide range of options for numeric, categorical, and even complex feature crosses.